 After the meeting, you should take action on any proposals to prevent redundancies, consider any employee representations or challenges to scores and think about alternative employment options.

-If you decide to make someone redundant, after considering all alternative options, you should invite the employee in question to another meeting and clearly explain your decision, explain their redundancy package and their right to take time off work to seek alternative employment.
+If you decide to make a worker redundant, after considering all alternative options, you should invite the employee in question to another meeting and clearly explain your decision, explain their redundancy package and their right to take time off work to seek alternative employment.

 You should write to the employee to confirm their dismissal, clearly stating their termination date.
 You may either pay the required amount of notice or make a payment in lieu.